LISA With Leading Thai And International Artists Captivate The World At The Amazing Thailand Countdown 2025, Reinforcing ICONSIAM As The Ultimate Glob...

-ICONSIAM, a global landmark along the Chao Phraya River , has set a new global standard with the Amazing Thailand Countdown 2025, hailed as one of the most extraordinary New Year's celebrations in the world.
-The event captivated viewers across the globe, with an unforgettable performance by "Lisa Lalisa Manobal", a world-renowned rapper, singer, dancer and style icon, who inspired people worldwide.
+Bangkok, Thailand – media OutReach Newswire – 2 January 2025 – ICONSIAM, a global landmark along the Chao Phraya River , has set a new global standard with the Amazing Thailand Countdown 2025, hailed as one of the most extraordinary New Year's celebrations in the world.
+The event captivated viewers across the globe, with an unforgettable performance by“Lisa Lalisa Manobal”, a world-renowned rapper, singer, dancer and style icon, who inspired people worldwide.
 The Amazing Thailand Countdown 2025 spanned three days of entertainment, featuring a diverse lineup of Thai and international artists.
 The event culminated in a breathtaking eco-friendly fireworks show, making headlines across influential media outlets and reaching a record-breaking audience of over 30 million viewers worldwide.

 Record-Breaking Viewership